 Air filtersshould be changed every 90 days on average.

 An HVAC filter will only last one to three months on average.
-Which means you should keep track of the date you installed them.
+This means that you should keep track of the date you installed them.
 If you wait too long to change the filter, indoor air quality will be affected.
 Your home air filter usually needs to be replaced once every one to six months, and the average is every three months.